 Research on lack of social connection suggests that it may reduce cognitive ability, meaning that a lack of strong, positive relationships in your life may impede your ability to thrive and accomplish your goals.

 These research studies, along with the results from the CHNA, support the presence and aims of the Take 10 initiative and provide a strong basis for addressing this need.

 Unwinding is very subjective and can be done in a lot of ways.
 There are also various time limits you can incorporate when studying that work best for you!
 If you want to follow the Pomodoro technique, you can set a timer for 25 minutes, and when it goes off, you take a five minute break.
 Health Promotion and Wellness recommends ten minutes of rest for every hour of focused work.
+Try setting this Pomodoro Timer for your next study session.
 Here are some examples of regular breaks you can take on campus:

 - Take a walk around the beautiful UChicago campus, which was designated a botanic garden in 1997.

 - Visit one of the "sunny spots" on campus, or do some studying outside on the Midway.

 - Watch the live feed of Botany pond with baby ducks.

 - Play a quick card game, like Uno or Speed.